Vital Records Online

 required documents

-What Documents Are Required to Order State of Iowa Death Certificates?
+What Documents Are Required to Order State of Iowa Death Certificate?

 In Iowa, applicants must provide valid identification when requesting a death certificate.
 A completed request form and one piece of identification from the primary ID list, such as a state-issued driver's license, military ID, or passport, are required.
 If a requestor does not have a valid government-issued photo ID, they must provide at least two documents from the secondary ID list to prove their identity.
 The vital records office will retain all documentation.